Scouting in Churt

 Subscriptions: are currently £45 per term for Cubs and Scouts and £40 for Beavers, but we also have a policy that no child should be excluded from scouting for financial reasons.
 (Enquire with any member of our leadership team).

 Volunteering: As a growing Scout Group, we are always looking for additions to our leadership and executive teams.
-Please call Scouts Chairperson Julia Deacon on 07734 325130 for details of current volunteering opportunities.
-We are especially looking for Beaver Leaders, a Group Scout Leader and a new Treasurer.
+Please call Scouts Chairperson Neil Rush on 07720 289400 for details of current volunteering opportunities.
+We are especially looking for Beaver Leaders, a Group Scout Leader and a new Secretary.

 Priority of admission: Due to the success of the Group and the Scouting movement as a whole, we are running waiting lists at most levels of entry.
 While there is always some flexibility for special cases, generally the order of priority for entry is: children whose parents will volunteer to be a leader, existing members of the Group moving up between sections, siblings, Churt residents and pupils at St Johns school and finally others with a link to the village.